MetaPathNet/GeMeCraP/README.md

    This will generate `wp_cluster.txt` with predicted gene clusters associated with metabolite pathways.

 ---
+### Expected Runtime (Linux Server)

+- **Weissella paramesenteroides**:
+  - Due to simpler metabolite profiles (fewer metabolites and predominantly single adduct ions), the pipeline typically completes in approximately **5–10 minutes** on a Linux server (recommended configuration: 8+ CPU cores, ≥64 GB RAM).

+- **Other bacterial strains**:
+  - Strains with more complex metabolomic profiles and diverse adduct ions typically require **several hours (2–6 hours)** of runtime on a Linux server with similar hardware configurations, depending on the dataset complexity and server load.

+---
 ## License

 This project is open-source and available under the MIT License.